rl-institut/open_plan/docs/model/components.rst

 Energy consumption
 ##################

-Demands within the MVS are added as energy consumption assets in :ref:`energyConsumption.csv <consumption>`.
+Demands within the open_plan tool are added as energy consumption assets.
 Most importantly, they are defined by a timeseries, representing the demand profile, and their energy vector.
 A number of demand profiles can be defined for one energy system, both of the same and different energy vectors.
-The main optimization goal for the MVS is to supply the defined demand withouth fail for all of the timesteps in the simulation with the least cost of supply (comp. :ref:`economic_precalculation-label`).
+The main optimization goal for the open_plan tool is to supply the defined demand without fail for all of the timesteps in the simulation with the least cost of supply (comp. :ref:`economic_precalculation-label`).

 .. _energy_production: